The Barn Theatre,

 • Car Park Attendants

-Given adequate notice the Friends of the Barn may be able to assist with the provision of some of thesestaff for front of house if the hirer is unable to provide adequate personnel.
-Contact Sheila Bennett on 01883 715145.
+Given adequate notice, the Friends of the Barn may be able to assist with the provision of some of these staff for front of house if the hirer is unable to provide adequate personnel.
+Contact Paul Robinson on 07970 847515 or fobs.chairman@barntheatreoxted.co.uk

 Car park personnel are obligatory (3 minimum) and should arrive at the theatre at least one hour before a production starts.

-The Hirer must also provide technical team comprising of a minimum of
+The Hirer must also provide a technical team comprising of a minimum of:

-It is your responsibility to ensure that appropriate extracts of these Terms & Conditions are provided to each responsible person within your organisation prior to arrival at the theatre for commencement of a hiring.
+It is your responsibility to ensure that each responsible person within your organisation is made aware of the location of or is provided with appropriate extracts of these Terms & Conditions prior to arrival at the theatre for commencement of a hiring.

 Arrangements & General Information

 Bookings & Payments: All theatre and Little Barn bookings (for whatever purpose) must be made and confirmed with the Company Office, 15a High Street, Westerham, Kent, TN16 1RA, telephone 01959 561811.
-The letting agreement. must be completed and signed by or on behalf of the Hirer at least 12 weeks before the Theatre is required.
+The letting agreement must be completed and signed by or on behalf of the Hirer at least 16 weeks before the Theatre is required.
 No booking is confirmed until the requested deposit has been received.
-Hirers cancelling a booking less than 12 weeks before the date booked will lose the deposit and be charged full rate rental for the period of the proposed hire.
+Hirers cancelling a booking less than 16 weeks before the date booked will lose the deposit and be charged full rate rental for the period of the proposed hire.

 The Company reserves the right at all times to refuse or rescind any booking which is considered to be unsuitable for the Theatre for any reason whatsoever.